-Plas Farm Caravan and Lodge Park has been open since 2007 and is a beautiful, family run holiday retreat set in the grounds of a grade II listed farmhouse.
-The park, which is open from 1 March until 31 October every year, is multi-award winning, rated at five stars by the Tourist Board for Caravanning, and the holder of a David Bellamy Gold Conservation Award.
+Plas Farm Caravan and Lodge Park is NOW OPEN ALL YEAR!
+A beautiful, family run holiday retreat set in the grounds of a grade II listed farmhouse.
+Multi-award winning, rated at five stars by the Tourist Board for Caravanning, and the holder of a David Bellamy Gold Conservation Award.

 Plas Farm Caravan and Lodge Park is found in a countryside location, close to the popular seaside town of Abergele on the north coast of Wales, and offers access to miles of unspoiled countryside, sitting in beautiful surroundings itself.
 The park is family and pet friendly so everyone at home can come to this campsite in Wales and enjoy the stunning scenery on offer.